TEKKONIC/Roci-OS/README.md

 3. Build the project to generate the plugin DLL.

-4. Copy the generated DLL to the appropriate plugins folder for space engineers pluginloader.
+4. Copy the generated DLL to the appropriate plugins folder for Space Engineers plugin loader.

 ## Usage

 The plugin will automatically initialize when the game starts.
 It disables the suit antenna broadcasting for characters.

-additional functionality in later updates
+Additional functionality in later updates.

 ## Development

 ### Prerequisites